paulshaoyuqiao/E98-Autograder/README.md

    2. `week` is a string indicating the current week of the assignment (e.x. `week1`).
    3. `chapters` is a list of the chapters this assignment contains (e.x. `['ch02', 'ch05']`).
    4. `files` is a list of the files the autograder will test (e.x. `['age_in_seconds.rb', 'hours_in_year.rb']`).
-5. Fill in all 4 parameters, and hit `Enter` to execute the scripts, you should see statements such as `fetch success` during the entire process.
+5. Determine the values of all 4 parameters, assign them to variables, and execute the `fetch_from_github` with the paramters, you should see statements such as `fetch success!` during the entire process.
 6. In the end, a `csv` file containing all the students' scores will be generated in the main directory of this Python script:
    1. The `csv` file contains 4 columns: `Github username`, `Week`, `Tested Method`, and `Score`.
    2. `Score` is generated on a scale of 2 per method (it is computed by normalizing the total number of passed test cases).

 ______________________________________________________________________________________________________________________________